oliversen/chatgpt-docstrings/README.md

 - Python 3.8 or greater

 ## Usage
-Type `"""` and then select `Generate Docstring` from the completion items.
+Type `"""` and then select `Generate Docstring (ChatGPT)` from the completion items.
 Or set the cursor position inside the function for which you want to generate a docstring and generate it using one of the following methods:

 ### Command